Day of Service

 Volunteers with Special Needs

 Animal Friends is proud to offer a variety of volunteering opportunities for individuals with special needs.
 Any volunteer who requires an aide must have their aide present during their time at Animal Friends.
-Both the individual with special needs and their aide will be required to complete a volunteer application and attend our Getting Started Orientation before volunteering.
+Both the individual with special needs and their aide will be required to attend our Open House before volunteering.

 Email | 412.847.7053